arrowHOME—US Scouting—Scouting America (BSA)

-How Open and Welcoming is the Boy Scouts of America (BSA) today?
+How Open and Welcoming is Scouting America (BSA) today?

 Scouting, like our society, has gone through many changes over the past roughly three decades, especially related to those issues broadly defined by the word 'inclusivity'.
 For the BSA, this particularly covers what has sometimes been called "the three G's" (gays, girls, God).